pkuleon/javascript-to-lua/README.md

-# Lua Colony, a JavaScript-to-Lua source compiler
+# A JavaScript-to-Lua source compiler

 This project is base on the [tcr](https://github.com/tcr) 's lua-colony.
-But the source was removed.
-I will proceed to implement and maintain the project on the next days.
+It is an awesome project, but the source was removed.
+I give it a new name "javascript-to-lua", and will proceed to implement and maintain the project on the next days.

-Lua Colony compiles JavaScript to Lua 5.1 source code, and uses a small runtime library.
+This project compiles JavaScript to Lua 5.1 source code, and uses a small runtime library.

-**Lua Colony is wicked slow.** It abuses the `debug` library heavily to emulate JavaScript semantics.
-Sacrificing speed, you get **an embeddable JavaScript engine in ANSI C.** Just be aware, Lua Colony **may not play nice with Lua's ecosystem**, so it should not be considered a way to write Lua code.

 ## Installation